innocentx0/innocentx0.github.io/_posts/2025-09-11-blackfield-hackthebox.md

 Even after trying create a wordlist for kerbrute, no valid user was found.

-So let's jump to my favorite part!
+Now let’s move on to my favorite part!
 ## Bloodhound
 >BloodHound uses graph theory to reveal hidden and often unintended relationships within Active Directory, Entra ID (formerly Azure AD), and Microsoft Azure IaaS.
 Defenders (blue teams) and attackers (red teams) use BloodHound for a deeper understanding of privileged relationships in an environment.